 Once again, a record number of Asian Americans and a growing number of Pacific Islanders are running for public office at the local, state, and national level.

-Every week,Reappropriate will profile progressive AAPI candidates for higher office.
+Every week,Reappropriate will profile progressive AAPI candidates for higher office, as well as officials serving in public office.
 Check back at Reappropriate throughout 2020 to learn more about these candidates and find out how you can get more involved in their campaigns.

 Jeremy Akbar Cooney is endorsed byRun for Something, which recruits and supports talented, passionate young people who advocate for progressive values now and for the next 30 years, with the ultimate goal of building a progressive bench.
 Since its launch on inauguration day 2017, they’ve recruited 16,000 young people to run for office.